Diploma in Languages

 Students can choose to specialise in up to two languages:

-For the up-to-date schedule of courses for each subject, visit the Regulations for the Diploma in Languages.
+For the up-to-date lists of courses see the Regulations for the Diploma in Languages.

 Study in languages and culture offers a variety of career opportunities, especially overseas.
 Graduates may find work in industries such as government, tourism, teaching, foreign trade, media, journalism and diplomacy.
 Fluency in multiple languages is a highly employable trait in several occupations.